SegiH/You2Me/README.md

 # You2Me

+NOTE: This code is no longer being maintained!
+Please e My other project called You2Me-Ionic

 Please see INSTALL.md for installation instructions.

  You2Me is an Angular web application that acts as a front-end for [youtube-dl](https://rg3.github.io/youtube-dl/) which lets you download audio or video from many web sites.